louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### Chronic cough due to gastroesophageal reflux in adults: CHEST guideline and expert panel report [^97b48bd4].
 Chest (2016).
 Medium credibility.

-Chronic cough due to gastroesophageal reflux — surgery not advised with motility disorder or normal acid exposure: In adult patients with chronic cough and a major motility disorder and/or normal distal esophageal acid exposure, "we suggest not advising antireflux surgery (Grade 2C)."
-The remarks state that under these circumstances "there is no supportive controlled data for antireflux surgery and there is quantifiable risk to the procedure, making for an unacceptable risk-benefit ratio."
+Chronic cough due to gastroesophageal reflux — surgery not advised with motility disorder or normal acid exposure: In adult patients with chronic cough and a major motility disorder and/or normal distal esophageal acid exposure, "we suggest not advising antireflux surgery (Grade 2C)".
+The remarks state that under these circumstances "there is no supportive controlled data for antireflux surgery and there is quantifiable risk to the procedure, making for an unacceptable risk-benefit ratio".

 ---